probot/probot/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-# 🏗 Probot v8 beta

-Heads up: we are currently working on version 8.
-If you submit a pull request, please select the `beta` branch as your base.

-If you need a fix in v7, please submit the fix to the `beta` branch first (if applicable).
-Then create another pull request against the `v7.x` branch.

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository